 The Scoring System

 Dregs evaluates every user across four independent dimensions, producing a multidimensional risk profile that catches what single-signal fraud systems miss.
-Each dimension scores from 0 to 100, and together they tell you not just whether a user is risky — but how they are risky.
+Each dimension produces an integer score from 0 to 100.
+Together they tell you not just whether a user is risky, but how they are risky.

 Why Multidimensional Scoring

 A single fraud signal is easy to spoof.
 A bot can mimic human mouse movements.
 A fraudster can use a real email address.
 A duplicate account can use a different device.
-Any individual signal, on its own, can be defeated.
+Any individual signal, on its own, yields to a determined attacker.

-Four independent dimensions are much harder to game simultaneously.
-A sophisticated bot might score well on Behavior but fail on Humanity.
-A multi-accounter might look authentic but score poorly on Uniqueness.
-A real person using disposable data might pass the Humanity check but fail Authenticity.
+Four independent dimensions are far harder to game simultaneously.
+A sophisticated bot may score well on Behavior but fail on Humanity.
+A multi-accounter may look authentic but score poorly on Uniqueness.
+A real person using disposable data may pass the Humanity check but fail Authenticity.

-Abuse and fraud reveals themselves differently depending on what you measure.
-By measuring four distinct things, you see the full picture.
+Abuse and fraud reveal themselves differently depending on what you measure.
+Measuring four distinct things shows the full picture.

 Humanity